redskycyber/Cloud-Security/4-Approaches-to-Cloud-Penetration-Testing.md

 # 4 Approaches to Cloud Penetration Testing
-There are 4 types of cloud penetration tests you can perform that will provide different results and impact.
-Understanding what they are can help you better scope your cloud penetration test to meet stakeholder requirements.
+There are 4 types of cloud penetration tests you can perform, each providing different results and impact.
+Understanding them can assist you in better scoping your cloud penetration test to meet stakeholder requirements.
 What are the pros and cons of each?

 ## 1. Unauthenticated External Penetration Test